Check mysql-innodb-log-waits¶

 SHOW GLOBAL VARIABLESforinnodb_log_buffer_size - Queries

-SHOW GLOBAL STATUSforInnodb_log_waits,Innodb_log_writesandInnodb_log_write_requests - Logic is taken from MySQLTuner:mysql_innodb() (sections "InnoDB Log Waits" and "InnoDB Write Log efficiency") and has been verified in sync with MySQLTuner
+SHOW GLOBAL STATUSforInnodb_log_waits,Innodb_log_writesandInnodb_log_write_requests - Logic is derived from MySQLTuner:mysql_innodb() (sections "InnoDB Log Waits" and "InnoDB Write Log efficiency"), with the deliberate deviation on write log efficiency described above

 Fact Sheet¶